 Three other companies already have smaller-sensor action cameras.
 Canon proved that people are interested with the R7 at $1500, Fuji did it with their X-H2S at $2500, and OM SYSTEM did it with the OM1 at $2200.
 All of these cameras are so much easier on the wallet than the Z9, and would be much more suitable for most wildlife photographers.

 I do realize full-frame has some serious advantages, but most photographers and most situations will not benefit much from them, so we need a Nikon camera that will fill this gap.
+Nikon’s APS-C offerings are seriously lacklustre with the Z50, Z30, and Zfc, so they really need to fill this gap.

-Nikon also has some unique lenses like the 500PF or 400 f/4.5, which would be amazing on a crop-sensor camera like a Z90.
+Nikon also has some unique lenses like the 500PF or 400mm f/4.5, which would be amazing on a crop-sensor camera like a Z90.
 Thus, it would be much nicer to stay with Nikon and use these amazing lenses rather than go to one of the other companies which lack these.

 #5: Future full-frame Z action cameras will still be too expensive